 Skin Tumors on Dogs

 Skin tumors are among the most common skin diseases in dogs.
-Skin tumors that occur in the skin itself (in the epidermis or the dermis) and are called subcutaneous tumors and develop just under the skin.
+Skin tumors that occur in the skin itself (in the epidermis or the dermis) are called subcutaneous tumors and develop just under the skin.

-Strictly speaking, a tumor is a prominent, hard and well-defined lesion.
+Strictly speaking, a tumor is a prominent, hard, and well-defined lesion.
 On the other hand, a neoplasm is tissue overgrowth, which does not match the growth of other body tissues.
-However, in practice both terms are used interchangeably.
+However, in practice, both terms are used interchangeably.

-In this AnimalWised article we will explain the different types of skin tumors on dogs that exist, what the symptoms are and the most common treatments.
+In this AnimalWised article, we will explain the different types of skin tumors on dogs that exist, what the symptoms are, and the most common treatments.
 Keep reading:

 Types of skin tumours on dogs